ungleich/ungleich-tftp/README.md

 The TFTP server will load the files located at the container's directory /var/lib/tftpboot, which is by default created as a volume.

 By default, there is a file available named **pxelinux.0**, which is an iPXE image built with a embedded script, making it to "chainload" to a HTTP server.
-The hostname of the HTTP server to contact can be specified when the container is run, passing the enviroment variable "HTTP_SERVER".
+The hostname of the HTTP server to contact can be specified when the container is run, passing the environment variable "HTTP_SERVER".

 Also, if you don't want to use this default image but other files instead, you can specify any host directory to be mounted on the container, using the option '-v', which bind mounts a volume to the container.